-However there will be some issues that are peculiar to Chinese Australian historical research.
-There are specialised tips and hints in the following articles that you should find helpful.
+However there will be issues that are peculiar to Chinese Australian family history research.
+Here are some specialised tips and hints that we hope you will find helpful:

 - Immigration Archives Guide A “how-to” about getting started with Chinese research in the National Archives of Australia records.